Blackdread/canon-sdk-java/camera-framework/README.md

 Commands can be canceled by timeout (0 = no timeout).

 ### Ignore or not camera errors
-If not ignored exceptions are thrown else logic continue if possible else null return (or optional)
+If not ignored, exceptions are thrown else logic continue if possible else null is returned (or optional)

 ## Global settings
 - timeout